WoohooBaby/stats220/index.md

-# This is the markdown file
+# Hello and welcome

+## This is the meme I made for my first assignment, also I've provide the `R` code for it.

 ![meme](my_meme.png)